makerportal/xgmp3v3/README.md

 The XGMP3v3 can be calibrated using the two scripts contained within the 'calibration' folder.
 The first file (ending in .ino) needs to be uploaded to an Arduino board.
 The second file (.py) needs to be run on a computer with the Arduino board connected via USB.
 The following should be outputted as an example calibration plot:

 ![XGMP3v3 Calibration Curve](/images/xgmp3v3_calibration_curve.png)

+<a id="pitot"></a>
+# - Arduino Pitot Tube Airspeed Sensor -

+The following script allows users to attach a pitot tube to the XGMP3v3 differential pressure sensor to approximate airspeed or velocity of a drone, aircraft, or other rotorcraft:

+- xgmp3v3_pitot_tube.ino